CanaryBrianArmas/Personal_Projects/Deep_Learning/NLP/Helsinki_Opus_Books/README.md

 This a project I have made using the "en-es" subset from the Dataset: [Helsinki_opus_books](https://huggingface.co/datasets/Helsinki-NLP/opus_books)

+You can just upload the Main_Colab.ipynb file in GoogleDrive and run it there, or, you can do this locally as follows:

 ## Setup

-If you are gonna run this locally, do as follows:

-1. Create a virtual enviroment(If you are going to run this locally):
+1. Create a virtual enviroment:
     ```
-    conda create -n NAME python=VERSION
+    conda create -n NAME python=VERSION --> I have used 3.9 version
     ```

 2. Clone, download the repository.

 3. Install the dependencies: